AI-Druids/NeuroSorter/README.md

 # NeuroSorter Basics

-Note: This document covers the basic information to use NeurSorter Beta version
+Note: This document covers the basic information to use NeuroSorter Beta version

 ## 1 Dependencies